 It's been 30 years since the accident at the Chernobyl Nuclear Power Plant.
 An area stretching about 1,000 square miles (2,600 square kilometers) around the site — the Chernobyl Exclusion Zone (CEZ) — is still deemed unfit for permanent human habitation.
+Leaving a deserted town with scars of the disasters of the past still present like the elephant's foot.
 But in our absence, wildlife is thriving.
 And, as of April 2016, a team out of the University of Georgia has finally documented it on camera.

 Science's long-standing hypothesis has been that the areas of the CEZ with the most nuclear contamination would be home to the fewest animals.
 In 2015, an international group of scientists published census evidence to the contrary.
 Their study counted animal tracks in fresh snow along commonly trodden routes — 196 miles (315 kilometers) of them.
 They found evidence of everything from wild boars to deer to weasels to mink.